What is billable expense income?

 An example of this is the research and meetings a freelance copywriter needs to do before they can start writing for a client.
 Many freelancers neglect the itemization and choose not to classify research as a billable expense, opting instead to bulk it into a per-page or per-hour rate.
 However, this increases their tax liability.

 Digital payment platforms charge a fee to process payments—those fees qualify as billable expenses.
 Many small business owners make the mistake of only counting the portion they receive after the processing fee is deducted.
 The fee is a cost and should be treated as such.
 Accounting departments know this because invoices and accounts receivable won't match without including the fee.

 The same situation applies if you incur fees when purchasing materials or supplies to properly service a client.
 An example of this would be buying additional hardware or software from an online vendor.
-The vendor may use a payment processor, like PayPal, that charges 2-3% for transactions.
-That portion of the payment should be listed as billable expense income.
+The vendor may use a payment processor, like PayPal, that charges 2–3% for transactions.
+That portion of the payment should be listed as billable expense income on any income statement.